Jack Riddell: Political career

 Riddell was first elected to the Ontario legislature in a by-election on March 16, 1973, defeating Progressive Conservative candidate Don Southcott by 2,968 votes in the riding of Huron.
 He was re-elected by somewhat narrower margins in the elections of 1975, 1977, and 1981, in the redistributed riding of Huron—Middlesex.

+During the Fleck Strike of 1978, Riddell visited the plant on March 20 and, after a half hour tour, walked to the picket line and threatened the strikers with the closure of the plant unless they ended the strike.
+The Ontario Labour Relations Board ruled that this constituted a breach of the Labour Relations Act.

 The Liberals formed a minority government following the 1985 provincial election, after having been out of power for 42 years.
 Riddell, re-elected without difficulty, was appointed Minister of Agriculture and Food on June 26, 1985, succeeding Ross Stevenson.
 In that capacity, Riddell helped establish the Ontario Family Farm Interest Rate Reduction program to lower interest payments (which were more than 20%), and also created over 30 new programs for farmers.
 He expressed his concern that the 1988 Canada–United States Free Trade Agreement would be detrimental to farmers in Ontario, estimating that they could lose C$95 million, as well as lower food quality.
 During his tenure as minister, he frequently clashed with the Ontario Federation of Agriculture (OFA) over its efforts to establish a funding mechanism for general farm groups and amend the farm property tax rebate program.
 The OFA also disputed Riddell's statement to the legislative assembly that the government was adequately consulting the farm sector on the latter issue.

 Riddell was on the traditionalist, right-of-centre faction of the Liberal Party and represented agricultural interests in the legislature.
 He apologized to the legislative assembly in July 1985, after opining that Larry Grossman (who was Jewish and running to be leader of the Progressive Conservatives) would find it challenging to garner support in rural Ontario because "there still is a racist feeling" in those areas, but resisted calls to resign.
 Two years later, Riddell tabled a private "right-to-farm" bill – the Farm Practices Protection Act – in an attempt to protect farmers against urban incursion and related matters.
 Easily re-elected again in the 1987 provincial election, he remained agriculture minister until August 2, 1989, when he was replaced by David Ramsay.
 Riddell announced in June 1990 that he was not going to run for re-election in the snap election that September.
 At the time, he was the second-longest serving Liberal MPP after Robert Nixon, having spent 17 years in the provincial legislature.